Divorce Honest and Compassionate Representation

 There are a few things to remember when considering a default divorce:

-1. You must be sure that your spouse is served with the petition.
+- You must be sure that your spouse is served with the petition.
 The court may not enter a default judgment if your spouse is not served.

-2. You must be sure you are meeting all of the Nevada divorce requirements.
+- You must be sure you are meeting all of the Nevada divorce requirements.
 For example, you must have been married for at least one year.

-3. You must be sure that you are getting a fair divorce.
+- You must be sure that you are getting a fair divorce.

-If you are still determining whether you are getting an acceptable divorce, you should speak with our divorce lawyer located in Nevada.
+If you are still determining whether you are getting an acceptable divorce, you should speak with our divorce lawyer located in Reno Nevada.

-Key Issues in a Divorce
+What are Key Issues in a Divorce?

 There are several issues you and your spouse must address and resolve before your divorce can be finalized.
 The more complex they are, the longer your divorce can potentially take.

-• Property division
+- Property division

-• Alimony
+- Alimony

-• Child custody and visitation
+- Child custody and visitation

-• Child support
+- Child support

 If you and your spouse disagree on one or more of these issues, you will have a contested divorce.
 You can resolve it through a form of alternative dispute resolution, such as mediation, collaborative divorce, or you can have your divorce litigated in court where a judge will assist with resolution.